andreasabel/agda-scope/notes/agdaShadowing.md

 from pairs _(o,a)_ to finite sets of `AName`.
 -->

-The value of a module is relative to a signature, which is finite map from absolute names _u_ to their contents _m_.
+The value of a module is relative to a signature, which is a finite map from absolute names _u_ to their contents _m_.
 For our purposes, one global such signature _Σ_ is sufficient which is extended whenever a new module is fully defined.